chicio/chicio.github.io/_posts/2018-01-31-blender-tutorial-1-user-interface.md

 content creation software.
 That's why I started to study Blender, the most beautiful and famous open source 3D software available for free in the market.
 In this series of posts I will guide you through its features with some tutorials and references list.
 At the time of this writing the available version of Bender used for this tutorials is the 2.79.
-All the tutorial are written using Blender on a MacBook Pro.
+All the tutorials are written using Blender on a MacBook Pro.
 Let's start from the user interface.

 The default layout is composed of individual panels, and inside each one of them we can find an editor.
 The main